 Hotel Carnavalet was built in 1548.
 This beautiful city manshion has delicate sculptures by Jean Goujon on its facades and a superb statue of Louis XIV in the courtyard at the entrance.

-The Carnavalet Museum, trendy rue des Francs-Bourgeois (Paris map) near-by with its fashion shops and Place des Vosges (Vosges square) make up a great one day program out of the beaten track.
+The Carnavalet Museum, trendy rue des Francs-Bourgeois near-by with its fashion shops and Place des Vosges (Vosges square) make up a great one day program in Le Marais.